The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 card_header_image: /img/jobs/nin/basic.png
 authors:
   - jackal
-patch: "6.08"
+patch: "6.10"
 lastmod: 2022-03-20T03:55:05.969Z
 changelog:
   - date: 2021-10-29T03:08:27.069Z
     message: Created page
   - date: 2022-03-20T03:55:08.156Z
     message: Updated for Endwalker
+  - date: 2022-05-27T17:56:53.705Z
+    message: "Updated guide to 6.10. "
 ---
-If you have any questions, feel free to reach out to me on discord, Jackal#0002 or ask in the Balance #nin_questions channel ♥
+If you have any questions, feel free to ask in the #nin_questions channel.

 ## Overview

 Ninja is a fast-paced yet flexible job with a high focus on a powerful burst every one and two minutes.
 It is unique from other jobs with its utilization of Ninjutsus, a combo-like system allowing a Ninja to form a multitude of ranged attacks.
-It also has one of the most frequent raid buffs (Trick Attack) where we emphasize landing all our biggest attacks within 15.77s.
+We have a personal buff every minute (Trick Attack) where we emphasize landing all of our biggest attacks within 15.77s.

 If you want a melee job with the most flexibility for disengagements and has a fast-paced burst phase and relaxing filler phase, then Ninja might just be the job for you!

 **Resources**

-* [Video Demonstration](https://youtu.be/CQeABjRFbFs) of a 6-minute fight.
+⦿ [Video Demo](https://youtu.be/J_sEsvLXBYo): 6:30m fight demonstration following something similar to the rotation planner.

-* [Rotation Planner](https://docs.google.com/spreadsheets/d/1v0fbsALOoQFNTBkk--vzAYrcBSPd7em85TmVMi9UCSI/edit?usp=sharing) for an visualization of a 6-minute rotation or the ability to spreadsheet any rotation.
+⦿ [Rotation Planner](https://bit.ly/364UOqG) for an visualization of a 6-minute rotation or the ability to spreadsheet any rotation.

-* [XIVAnalysis](https://xivanalysis.com/) is good for checking general mistakes and an improved timeline of a fight.
+⦿ [XIVAnalysis](https://xivanalysis.com/) is good for checking general mistakes and an improved timeline of a fight. \
+**\
-* [Gear Planner](http://bit.ly/Gear-Planner) simulates predicted DPS based off gear, great for creating a set.
+⦿ [Gear Planner](http://bit.ly/Gear-Planner) simulates predicted DPS based off gear, great for creating a set.**

 ## Core Concepts

-Huton grants us with a 15% reduction in auto-attack delay and skill-speed.
+**⦿**Huton grants us with a 15% reduction in auto-attack delay and skill-speed.
 This is one of the first gauges we get, and it is crucial for us to maintain this gauge with the use of Armor Crush when the gauge is 30s or below.
 Use of Armor Crush above 30s will result in waste of Huton gauge, which should be avoided.
 To start using Huton, we will cast Huton prepull.
 Huraijin is only ever used if our Huton drops on accident, on death, or through a long downtime segment.

 ![](/img/jobs/nin/image24.png)

-Ninki is the second gauge we receive, and allows us to accumulate resources for use of Bhavacakra, Hellfrog Medium or Bunshin.
+**⦿** Ninki is the second gauge we receive, and allows us to accumulate resources for use of Bhavacakra, Hellfrog Medium or Bunshin.
 Below is a table listing every ability and their Ninki amount.
 Bunshin will also add +5 Ninki to any GCD that consumes a stack of Bunshin.

 Furthermore, we ought to avoid ever overcapping on Ninki, even if we must burn gauge right before Trick Attack.
 Overcapped Ninki is potential oGCD loss, which is a far larger loss than the gain of getting more Bhavacakras under Trick.